GeoZarr Mini Spec¶

 The implementation uses a pyramid-based downsampling approach with the following characteristics:

-- Pyramid Generation: Overview levels are created sequentially, with each level generated from the previous level rather than from the native resolution
+- Pyramid Generation: Overview levels are created sequentially from the previous level

 - Minimum Dimension Threshold: Overview generation stops when the smallest dimension falls below a configurable threshold (default: 256 pixels)

-- Native CRS Preservation: All overview levels maintain the same coordinate reference system as the native data
+- Native CRS Preservation: All overview levels maintain the same CRS, expressed via

 Attributes¶